mihailo17/Radio-playing-bot/README.md

-# Radio playing bot
+# Discord bot for playing radio
 ## Discord bot that gets audio from a radio and plays it in your voice channel
-### Not hosted anywhere because it is not exactly very budget friendly as it uses a lot of memory, I host it on my pc when I play with my friends
+### Not being hosted anywhere at the moment, I host it on my pc when I play with my friends

 ## How to run
 1. Run this by downloading or cloning the repo to your local environment